-Descriptions: The Company's employee remuneration and directors' remuneration for 2022 were approved by the Board of Directors on March 6, 2023.
-The total amount of employee remuneration was NT\$24,734,955 and the total director's remuneration was NT\$6,183,739, both of which were paid in cash.
-There is no difference in the estimate recognized for 2022.
+2. The employees' compensation and directors' remuneration for 2023 were approved by the Board of Directors.
+The total amount of employees' compensation was NT\$39,308,212 and the total directors' remuneration was NT\$9,827,053, both of which were paid in cash.